jhakonen/setuptools-wotmod/README.md

 The specification is also available in `docs` subdirectory.

+This tool supports Python 2.7 and 3.5 (or newer).
+Earlier 3.x versions might work, but are not actively tested.

 ## Getting Started

 These instructions will get you a copy of the project up and installed to your